What to Eat in Osaka: Dotonbori Street Food & Restaurants

 Yakiniku

-Yakiniku means “grilled meat” and this is something you’ll find
+Yakiniku means “grilled meat” and it is essentially Japanese barbecue.
+Yakiniku is something you’ll find

-There are places where you can buy individual skewers in Dotonbori, but there are also restaurants that specialize in prime cuts of meat such as Kobe, Wagyu, and Matsuzaka beef where you can cook it yourself – but it comes with a heftier price tag (more on this later!).
+There are places where you can buy individual skewers of meat in Dotonbori already cooked, but there are also restaurants that specialize in prime cuts of meat such as Kobe, Wagyu, and Matsuzaka beef where you can cook it yourself – but it comes with a heftier price tag (more on this later!).

 Kushikatsu